Tutorials¶

 This gives all of the possible demographic models we could simulate.
 We choose

-the two population out-of-Africa model
+the two-population out-of-Africa model

 from Tennesen et al. (2012) .

-By looking at the model help we find that the name for this model is
+we find that the name for this model is

 OutOfAfrica_2T12